Explore Collections Explore The Collections

 Curatorial note

-We are grateful to Murdo Macdonald, Emeritus Professor of History of Scottish Art, University of Dundee, for his new suggested identification of the subject of this work as Ossian (2020).
+We are grateful to Professor Murdo Macdonald, Emeritus Professor of History of Scottish Art, University of Dundee and to Mike Adams, for allowing us to use their research in preparing this note.

 Soane collections online is being continually updated.
 If you wish to find out more or if you have any further information about this object please contact us: worksofart@soane.org.uk